Why I Quit Social Media for Good (And Never Looked Back)

 Final Thoughts

-If you’re still using it, that’s your choice.
+If you're still using these abysmal platforms, that's your choice.

-Sometimes the smartest move isn’t to play the game better; It’s to stop playing entirely.
-In a situation like this, believe me when I say, walking away is a flawless victory.
+Sometimes the smartest move isn't to play the game better; It's to stop playing entirely.
+In a situation like this, believe me when I say, walking away is, once again, a flawless victory.

 P.S.

-I got 2 words for why Reddit sucks as well: Downvote fetish.
+I got 2 words for why Reddit sucks donkey balls as well: Downvote fetish.